LX2004/LLM-promoter/README.md

-# Paper：A hybrid large language model and diffusion framework for rational promoter design.
+# A hybrid large language model and diffusion framework for rational promoter design.

 # Framework